dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

 A dictionary 'node' is represented with dense, line-oriented ASCII text, representing an update log.
-Most lines will define or delete symbols (`:` or `~` respectively), but we may also index a prefix to a subtree (via `/`).
-Symbols usually correspond to Awelon words, and definitions to Awelon code.
-Internal nodes are identified by their secure hash, cf. *Secure Hash Resources*.
+Each line will define or delete a symbol (`:` or `~` respectively), or index another node (via `/`).
+Blank lines and comments are not permitted.
+Symbols usually correspond to Awelon words, definitions to Awelon code.
+Indexed nodes are identified by secure hash, cf. *Secure Hash Resources*.
 Symbols for inner nodes are stripped of the matched prefix, hence `:poke` under `/p` becomes `:oke`.
-For lookup, only the last update for a given symbol or prefix is used.
+For lookup, only the final update for a given symbol or prefix is used.
 Hence, `/p` will mask all prior updates with prefix `p` such as `/prod` and `:poke`.
-We can normalize our dictionary nodes by erasing irrelevant updates and sorting whatever remains.
+We normalize a dictionary node by erasing irrelevant entries then sorting what remains.

 For oversized definitions, this representation can be inefficient.
 We can ameliorate this by moving oversized definitions into the resource layer via `$secureHash` redirect.

 This representation combines characteristics of the LSM-tree, radix tree, and Merkle tree.
 It supports deeply immutable structure, structure sharing, lightweight version snapshots, lazy compaction, distributed storage, efficient diffs, and soft real-time streaming updates.
 The empty prefix `/ secureHash` can be leveraged to represent prototype inheritance or a stream reset.
 Like other LSM-trees, this does allow capture of multiple definitions for a symbol.
 But even that can be useful to optimize separate compilation based on relative stability of definitions.

-*Note:* Comments are not supported!
-Instead, embed comments within Awelon definitions (via `"comment"(a2)d`), or define words associated by ad-hoc conventions like `foo-doc` as documentation for `foo`.
-For dictionary-level metadata, consider defining words with a `meta-` prefix.
-This allows for documentation to be structured, abstracted, and indexed.
+*Note:* Comments and metadata should be embedded within definitions.
+We can use forms such as `"remark"(a2)d` for second-class embedded comments.
+But we can also dedicate volumes of a dictionary using ad-hoc naming conventions, e.g. such that `foo-meta-doc` is widely recognized as a place to put documentation for `foo`.
+Full dictionary concerns such as bug trackers could also be recorded within the dictionary.

 ### Software Packaging and Distribution